-Clint Eastwood celebrated his 91st birthday on May 31, 2021.
+Clint Eastwood has pipes.
 While the well-known actor/director is a legend of both TV and film, Clint also is a country music legend.
-OK, “country music legend” may be a bit of a stretch, but Clint did scored a No. 1 hit on the country charts—with some help from Merle Haggard—in 1980 with “Bar Room Buddies.”
+Well, “country music legend” may be a bit of a stretch, but Clint did score a No. 1 hit on the country charts—with some help from Merle Haggard—in 1980 with “Bar Room Buddies.”

 Country music has a strange history of unlikely duos.
 Lawrence Welk and Red Foley topped the charts with “Shame on You” in 1945.
 Leon Russell joined Willie Nelson in 1979 for a No. 1 remake of the Elvis Presley classic “Heartbreak Hotel.”
 Scottish rocker Sheena Easton and Kenny Rogers teamed up on the Bob Seger-penned “We’ve Got Tonight” in 1983.